Kinesis Gold (KAU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kinesis Gold Historical Price

-According to the latest data gathered on Kinesis Gold live price page, the current price of Kinesis Gold is 104.0USD.
-The circulating supply of Kinesis Gold(KAU) is 1.43M KAU , giving it a market capitalization of $149.24M.
+According to the latest data gathered on Kinesis Gold live price page, the current price of Kinesis Gold is 107.53USD.
+The circulating supply of Kinesis Gold(KAU) is 1.43M KAU , giving it a market capitalization of $154.31M.

 The Kinesis Gold Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KAU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.